Benjamin Carver

 Benjamin F. Carver (1796–July 16, 1879) was an American banker, businessman, and politician.
-He was involved in numerous business ventures, including banks, in his native state of New York before departing for Chicago, Illinois in the late-1850s, where he continued to work in banking and amassed a sizable fortune.
+He was involved in numerous business ventures, including banks, in his native state of New York before departing for Chicago, Illinois, United States, in the late-1850s, where he continued to work in banking and amassed a sizable fortune.
 He served in the New York General Assembly from 1839 to 1840, being elected in 1838 as a Democrat to a seat representing Herkimer County.
 He was the Democratic nominee for mayor of Chicago in the city's 1857 mayoral election, losing to Republican nominee John Wentworth.

 Early life

-Carver was born in Providence, Rhode Island in 1796, the son of Capt.
+Carver was born in Providence, Rhode Island, in 1796, the son of Capt.
 Joseph Carver and Abigail Carver.
 Carver grew up in Winfield, New York.
 He was the brother of Hartwell Carver.

 Business career

 Carver worked as a postmaster, merchant, and distillery owner in East Winfield, New York, in partnership with.
 David R. Carrier.
 He subsequently moved to the village of Mohawk (which like Winfield, was in Herkimer County).
 By 1851, he was employed as the president of the Mohawk Valley Bank and had incorporated the Herkimer County Bank.
 He worked as a director of the Mohawk Valley Railroad.

 By 1856, Carver had moved to Brooklyn.
 However, soon after he left the state of New York for the state of Illinois, moving to Chicago.
 He lived in Chicago for the remainder of his life.
 After moving to Illinois, he worked as a director of the Illinois National Bank, and was a major stockholder and the director of the Marine Bank of Chicago.
 Carver amassed a sizable fortune during his years in Chicago.